 Slope measures the rise-over-run of a linear regression.
 In general, an uptrend is present when Slope is positive and a downtrend exists when the slope is negative.
 The time frame depends on the number of days.
 10 days covers a short-term trend, 100 days a medium-term trend and 250 days a long-term trend.
 As with typical trend following indicators, Slope lags price and reverses after an actual top or bottom.
 This does not, however, detract from its usefulness.
 Trend identification and trend strength are important tools, even for traders.
 As with moving averages, Slope can be used with momentum indicators to participate in an ongoing trend.
 Click here for live chart with the Slope indicator.

 Slope can be found near the bottom of the indicator list on SharpCharts.
 The default parameters (20) can be changed to suit the desired timeframe.
 Like all indicators, Slope can be positioned above the price plot, behind the price plot or below the price plot.
 In addition, users can click the green arrow next to advanced options to apply a moving average or another indicator to Slope.

-Oversold in an Uptrend: The link to this scan reveals stocks with a positive 100-day Slope and oversold Williams %R (below -80)
+This scan reveals stocks with a positive 100-day Slope and oversold Williams %R (below -80).

 This scan reveals stocks with a negative 100-day Slope and overbought Williams %R (above -20).